Blake-Madden/OleanderStemmingLibrary/readme.md

 For example, a stemmer can trim words such as *connection*, *connections*, *connective*, *connected*, and *connecting* down to the word *connect*.
 From there, the frequency counts of these words can be tabulated to determine how many times words related to *connect* exist in the corpus.

+A handbook explaining the stemming algorithms more in depth is available [here](docs/manual/book/Snowball-Stemming-Manual.pdf).

 Features
 =============================